-Exa's solutions are ideally suited to address cabin comfort issues.
-PowerFLOW's unique, inherently transient Lattice Boltzmann-based physics enables it to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
+The SIMULIA PowerFLOW suite is ideally suited to address cabin comfort issues.
+SIMULIA PowerFLOW's unique, inherently transient Lattice Boltzmann-based physics enables it to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
 The resolution of large scale turbulence provides an accurate prediction of the heat transfer coefficients.
-PowerTHERM is a fully coupled, highly accurate, transient, conduction, and radiation solver.
-PowerTHERM has sophisticated capabilities for modeling solar radiation and a best-in-class, proprietary, human comfort physiological model.
+SIMULIA PowerTHERM is a fully coupled, highly accurate, transient, conduction, and radiation solver that has sophisticated capabilities for modeling solar radiation and a best-in-class, proprietary, human comfort physiological model.
 The combination of PowerFLOW and PowerTHERM enables you to accurately predict cabin air temperature over long time periods, calculate heat-up and cool-down times, and visualize the flow and temperature fields for the entire cabin.
 This enables you to not only identify problem areas, but provide design recommendations that eliminate problems early in the design cycle.
 Rapid turnaround times for model setup, simulation, visualization, and design modification enable you to quickly make design changes to the baseline and evaluate the improvements in cabin comfort.

-Using Exa's solution for cabin comfort analysis, you can:
+Using SIMULIA's solution for cabin comfort analysis, you can: